Vigilance and Post Marketing Surveillance

 In 2013, Mr. Matle was seconded to the East African Community (EAC) Secretariat as the National Medicines Regulation Officer for Tanzania Mainland, where he contributed to the EAC Medicines Regulatory Harmonization (MRH) Programme.
 While serving in this role, he earned a Master of Science in Biotechnology Innovation and Regulatory Sciences (BIRS) from Purdue University, USA in 2017.
 He concluded his service with the EAC Secretariat in June 2017 and rejoined TFDA (now TMDA) in June 2018.

-Mr. Matle is a registered Pharmacist with the Pharmacy Council of Tanzania and a member of the Pharmaceutical Society of Tanzania and is actively participated in Global Harmonization Working Party (GHWP) initiatives.
+Mr. Matle is a registered Pharmacist with the Pharmacy Council of Tanzania and a member of the Pharmaceutical Society of Tanzania and is actively participating in Global Harmonization Working Party (GHWP) initiatives.

 Introduction